 Understanding what you want to achieve from a project at the outset and throughout means two things.
-Firstly, once the project is complete tracking these results is laid out in front of you for analysis.
-And secondly, throughout the project you can change and adapt your approach based on what is and isn’t working.
+Firstly, once the project is complete tracking these results are laid out in front of you for analysis.
+And secondly, throughout the project, you can change and adapt your approach based on what is and isn’t working.

 By labelling your metrics for success, you build a landscape that maps out how your audience reacts to certain content to understand what they do and don’t enjoy.

 Landscaping creates an awareness of how to identify and react to opportunities and challenges that appear throughout the project.
 After all, the whole idea of measuring is to understand information while it’s relevant, not as an afterthought.

 And most importantly, by understanding the landscape now, you’ll understand it better next time.
 And the time after that.
 Measurement is an important tool to grow and learn because it helps you ultimately understand your audience.